Many or all companies we feature compensate us. Compensation and editorial

 Home Equity

-What are the requirements for a home equity loan or HELOC?
-Understand what lenders consider to determine whether you might qualify for a home equity loan or HELOC.
+Generally, you’ll need a credit score above 620, no more than 43% debt-to-income ratio, and at least 20% equity in your home.
+Here’s a closer look at what lenders consider to determine whether you might qualify for a home equity loan or HELOC.

 What are HELOC and home equity loan requirements?